 The following illustration demonstrates the use of published workbook data in a dashboard report.

 When you publish a workbook, the entire workbook is saved on the server, but you can specify only the parts of the workbook (such as individual worksheets, named ranges, or charts) that you want to display in the Web browser.
 You can also set parameters to allow interactivity by specifying single cells that can be edited on the worksheet that is viewable in the browser.
 For example, you can specify cells into which users can enter values that are used by formulas in other cells, and then users can see the results that are calculated.

 Share data by publishing a workbook to a SharePoint site when:

 Your organization has Excel Services enabled, that is, a SharePoint server that is capable of running Excel Calculation Services.
 Excel Calculation Services is the same “engine” that the Excel desktop program uses for calculating data, creating and displaying charts, and performing many other actions.

 You want to maintain only one copy of a workbook or worksheet in a central, secure location.

 Users need to analyze, chart, pivot, and interact with data by using a browser.
 Excel does not have to be installed on the users' computers.

 You want to help secure and protect worksheet models and the data that populates the models.
-You can grant users view-only permissions so that users can view the worksheet in the browser, but they cannot access the worksheet directly by using Excel or any other client program.
+You can grant users view-only permissions so that they can view the worksheet in the browser, but not access the worksheet directly by using Excel or any other client (desktop) program.
 Additionally, you can control the parts of the worksheet that users are allowed to view in the browser.